dtandev/coronavirus/data/README.md

 * Who_infected: who could be the source of the infection [Friends/Family/Another patient/Travel co-passenger)
 * Age: How old is the patient?
 [F(emale)/M(ale)]

+## Isolation wards dataset (Isolation_ward_PL.csv)

+Dataset contains information about Isolation Wards, which were created in Poland.

+### Field description

 ### Update frequency
 * We tried update our dataset twice a day.
 But somedays dataset caould be updated once, around 23:00 UTC+1.